BU-Spark/se-adat-louisville/README.md

 This is a template for Spark!
 DS 519 projects.
-It has pre-configured eslint.config.mjs - ([`ESLint`](https://eslint.org/)) and .prettierrc - ([`Prettier`](https://prettier.io/)) to reflect industry standard development guidelines.
+It ships with an Astro 5 + React 19 islands stack, along with eslint.config.mjs ([`ESLint`](https://eslint.org/)) and .prettierrc ([`Prettier`](https://prettier.io/)) aligned to industry-standard guidelines.

 ## Setting Up Your Developer Experience

-To get the most out of ESLint and Prettier, It is recommended to make the changes to you IDE:
+To get the most out of the linting and formatting workflow, make these IDE changes:

 #### Add this code to your _.vscode/settings.json_